Above: Selwood and Rowan Cottage, shown above in orange,

 architectural style, is intimately attached to it, making it

 a 'semi-detached' to the estate agent.
-The pair stands
+The pair stand

-at on the south-west corner of Oakfield Road, which in the
+at the south-west corner of Oakfield Road, which in the

 1860s was no more than an track leading to the fields of Yew

-Tree Farm behind; the cedar tree in the garden of no. 136 is
+Tree Farm behind; the pine tree in the garden of no. 136 is

 an iconic feature of present-day Davenport.